Who We Are

 WHC’s first Board of Directors in 1984

-Top Row: Dave Neave, Robert Bateman, Art Smith, and David Suzuki
+Top Row (L-R): Dave Neave, Robert Bateman, Art Smith, and David Suzuki

-Front Row: Louise Beaubien Lepage, Bob Deloury, Stew Morrison, and Rich Goulden.
+Front Row (L-R): Louise Beaubien Lepage, Bob Deloury, Stew Morrison, and Rich Goulden.

 Our Story